deborah-shaw/Guess-the-Number-Game/README.md

-# 🎯 Guess the Number!
+# 🎯 Guess the Number Game!

 A fun, interactive browser game where players try to guess a randomly chosen number between 1 and 99 — all within 7 attempts!